 Variable Description TERMINATION REASON LINK DISCONNECT-The remote side disconnected the call.
 LOCAL REQUEST-The MAX initiated a disconnect because of poor line quality.
 CARRIER LOSS GSTN CLEARDOWN-Global Switched telephone network (GSTN) initiated the disconnect.
 NO ERROR CORRECTION INCOMPATIBLE PROTOCOL EXCESSIVE RETRANSMISSIONS DTR LOSS INACTIVITY TIMEOUT INCOMPATIBLE SPEEDS BREAK DISCONNECT KEY ABORT LAST TX data rate Last data rate at which the modem on the MAX was transmitting.
 HIGHEST TX data rate Highest data rate at which the modem on the MAX was transmitting.
 LAST RX data rate Last data rate at which the modem on the MAX was receiving.
 HIGHEST RX data rate Highest data rate at which the modem on the MAX was receiving.
 Error correction PROTOCOL Negotiated error correction protocol.
 Data COMPRESSION Negotiated data compression protocol.

-Line QUALITY Probes are sent by each modem to determine the quality of the line and the connection.
+Variable Description Line QUALITY Probes are sent by each modem to determine the quality of the line and the connection.
 The range for this variable is 0 to 128.
 The lower the number, the better the perceived line quality.

-Variable Description Receive LEVEL Representation of the attenuation (weakening) of the modem signal, which is measured in decibels.
+Receive LEVEL Representation of the attenuation (weakening) of the modem signal, which is measured in decibels.
 The decibel rating is translated into a number between 0 and 128 for inclusion in this report.
 The lower the number, the lower the attenuation of the modem signal.
 Highest SPX Receive State Number relating to an internal DSP state machine in the modem code.
 Has no practical use for most users.
 Highest SPX Transmit State Number relating to an internal DSP state machine in the modem code.
-Has no practical use for most users.
+Has no practical use for most users. pkt Number of packets queued. insert Time at which this entry was inserted into the ARP table.